Generalized Animal Imitator: Agile Locomotion with Versatile Motion Prior: Experiments

-\textbf{Simulation Evaluation:} In the simulation, we measure average imitation tracking errors for various agile locomotion skills, episode returns, and trajectory lengths across random seeds.
-Specifically as listed in Table \ref{table:sim_skill_evaluation}, where the tracking error of root pose represents the ability of the robot to reproduce the locomotion skill, and the tracking error of joint angle and end effector position represents the ability of the robot to mimic the style of reference motion.
+\textbf{Simulation Evaluation:} In the simulation, we measure average imitation tracking errors, episode returns, and trajectory lengths across random seeds.
+As listed in Table \ref{table:sim_skill_evaluation}, the tracking error of root pose represents the ability of the robot to reproduce the locomotion skill, and the tracking error of joint angle and end effector position represents the ability of the robot to mimic the style of reference motion.
 Our method achieves a similar root pose tracking error as the motion imitation baseline with a much smaller joint angle tracking error.
-This shows our method striking a balance between functionality and style, superior to the motion imitation baseline that focuses solely on functionality.
-Meanwhile, the GAIL baseline failed to learn the functionality of the reference motions which leads to short episode length and the least episode return.
-We surmise that the GAIL baseline's inadequacy arises for two main reasons: First, exclusive reliance on adversarial stylization reward does not offer temporally consistent guidance throughout skill learning due to misaligned rewards across timesteps.
-Second, the mode collapse issue inherent in adversarial training hinders the robot from mastering highly agile skills, such as backflipping.
-The shortcomings of the Motion Imitation baseline may stem from the challenges of balancing different terms and selecting suitable hyperparameters when concurrently learning multiple agile locomotion skills.
-Comparing our VIM with and without stylization reward scheduling, we find the former exhibits enhanced style tracking performance, underscoring the value of stylization reward scheduling in refining robot gait tracking.
+This shows that our method strikes a balance between functionality and style, superior to the motion imitation baseline that focuses mainly on functionality.
+Meanwhile, the GAIL baseline failed to learn the functionality of the reference motions leading to short episode length and the least episode return.
+We surmise that the GAIL baseline's inadequacy arises from the adversarial reward does not offer temporally consistent guidance throughout skill learning and the mode collapse issue inherent in adversarial training hinders the robot from mastering highly agile skills, such as backflipping.
+The poor performance of the Motion Imitation baseline may stem from the challenges of balancing different terms and selecting suitable hyperparameters when concurrently learning multiple agile locomotion skills.

+\textbf{Ablation Study of Learned Motion Prior: } We provide the ablation study over the reward term and the scheduling mechanism as shown in Table~\ref{table:sim_skill_evaluation}.
+We found that without \textit{Functionality} reward, the learned controller could not robustly track the reference motion resulting in smaller Episode Return and, shorter Episode Length on the other hand, removing \textit{Style} reward results in a significantly higher Joint Angle and End-Effector tracking error.
+Comparing VIM with and without stylization reward scheduling, we find the former exhibits enhanced style tracking performance, underscoring the value of stylization reward scheduling in refining robot gait tracking.